Project Runway All Stars season 4

 Project Runway All Stars (Season 4) is the fourth season of the Project Runway spin-off series Project Runway All Stars.
 It features 14 designers from previous seasons of the original series with Alyssa Milano returning as both host and judge.
 TV fashion correspondent and Marie Claire’s Senior Fashion Editor Zanna Roberts Rassi returns to mentor contestants.

 Lifetime Network's website, mylifetime.com, reveals the winner's prize package as: a chance to create a capsule collection with QVC and appear during QVC’s Spring Fashion Week programming; a fashion spread in Marie Claire and a position at the magazine as Contributing Editor for one year; a special guest stay at CHI Haircare's International conference in Cancun, Mexico, plus product and staff for an entire year of runway shows; from Mary Kay, an entire year’s worth of beauty products for fashion shows and professional makeup artist services for his/her debut show; a cash prize of $150,000 and a complete custom sewing studio to launch his/her winning line from Brother Sewing and Embroidery.

 Judges

 In addition to Alyssa Milano both Georgina Chapman and Isaac Mizrahi return as judges for this season.
 Some of the celebrity guest judges for Project Runway All Stars Season 4 are Emmy® Award nominee Laverne Cox of Orange Is the New Black, Emmy winner Debra Messing who has a new television show The Mysteries of Laura, Modern Family's Ariel Winter, Academy Award® winner Mira Sorvino, singer Nicole Scherzinger, Emmy nominated host Cat Deeley, reality stars Snooki and JWoww, celebrity photographer Nigel Barker and QVC® Program Host Lisa Robertson.
-Fashion Designers Betsey Johnson, Michael Bastian, Elie Tahari and Ivanka Trump will serve as guest judges.
-"Project Runway" judges Nina Garcia and Zac Posen will make special appearances.
+Fashion Designers Betsey Johnson, Michael Bastian, Elie Tahari and Ivanka Trump served as guest judges.
+"Project Runway" judges Nina Garcia and Zac Posen made special appearances.